Reigate College Reigate College

 Understanding live theatre today

-When reading the newspapers and websites suggested below, you’ll find a lot of interesting material about how live theatre has had to adjust as a result of Coronavirus; as well as this, you should also look to consider other issues that are affecting the Performing Arts, such as funding and royalties, and also look at jobs offered, openings, closings and training.
+When reading the newspapers and websites suggested below, you’ll find a lot of interesting material about how live theatre had to adjust as a result of Coronavirus; as well as this, you should also look to consider other issues that are affecting the Performing Arts, such as funding and royalties, and also look at jobs offered, openings, closings and training.

 Become a theatre critic